gitaroktato/healthcheck-patterns/article.md

 ...
 ```

 The startup probe includes all health check types from the application (annotated with `@Liveness` and `@Readiness` respectively).
-If I'm including a health check that's actively testing if the connection to my dependencies are still working, Kubernetes will ensure that the rollout of the new deployment will proceed only if the related configuration is correct.
+If I'm including a health check that's actively testing if the connections to my dependencies are still working, Kubernetes will ensure that the rollout of the new deployment will proceed only if the related configuration is correct.

 So, what happens if I'm introducing a bug in my configuration?
 As long as the startup probe is checking if the related dependency is reachable, the deployment will stall and can be rolled back with the following command (you can try this out in the sandbox implementation as well)